 You might think that a few percentage points of comps aren’t very much, but it’s just the sort of thing that can shrink your margins.
 There is no way there were 22 birthdays last night at the bar—monitor staff and dishes easily with restaurant analytics to find out what was really going on.

 5. Manage Staff Turnover

 Though losing staff members is never easy, something as simple as optimizing a floor layout, or modifying which staff members handle certain table sizes, can go a long way toward resuming fully covered, completely efficient services.
-Even with a reduced staff, a POS system can help keep productivity and morale high.
+Even with a reduced staff, the right restaurant anayltics can help keep productivity and morale high.

 6. Track Server Performance

 Use the POS analytics on server performance to help you improve staff trainings, identify strong servers, and schedule smarter.